jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 As expected for our sparse data, the sheer number of negative samples compared to positive ensures even a mediocre model will hit a high AUC.
 Similarly, for how few positive samples we have, this is an acceptable precision at a cutoff of 5.
-Notably, we see a respectable gain in precision over a pure CF model by including our genre data -- 5.3% without sideloaded metadata, compared to 7.0% with the metadata, although interestingly the training precision was substantially higher .
+Notably, we see a respectable gain in precision over a pure CF model by including our genre data -- 5.3% without sideloaded metadata, compared to 7.0% with the metadata, although interestingly the training precision was substantially higher, suggesting the sideloading significantly improves model generalization.

 Outside the true positives, the recommendation quality seems fairly good.
 Even for a user with only two ratings, we find both true positives (indicated by `**`) in the top 10: